Augmented Reality in Business: Your Practical Guide to AR

 Technical Methods of Augmented Reality

-- Superimposition-Based AR: This technique either partially or fully replaces the original view of an object with an augmented one.
-It relies on object recognition to identify the target object.
-A powerful example is in medicine, where a surgeon can see an X-ray view superimposed over a patient's body.
-Another common use is in home renovation apps, where a user can superimpose a new color of paint onto their actual walls.
+• Superimposition-Based AR: This technique replaces the original view of an object with an augmented one.
+For instance, a surgeon might see an X-ray view laid directly over a patient's body.
+It's also used in home renovation apps that let you 'paint' your walls a new color in real-time.

 AR Development Platforms and SDKs